Tatia-Idukashvili/47th-Cafe-Website/README.md

 You can run the website locally using a live server, such as:

-VS Code Live Server Extension
+VS Code Live Server Extension <br>
-Any web server setup of your choice.
+Any web server setup of your choice. <br>
 Open index.html in your browser to view the website.

 ### Technologies Used
-HTML: For structuring the content and pages.
+• HTML: For structuring the content and pages. <br>
-CSS: For styling and layout of the website.
+• CSS: For styling and layout of the website. <br>
-JavaScript: For basic interactivity.
+• JavaScript: For basic interactivity. <br>

 ### Screenshots/Demos
 Not provided, but you can easily host the website on a platform like GitHub Pages for a live demo.